 This page can definitely be filed under “esoterica”, but collecting old stuff of any kind can really get one wondering about timelines.
 Over the years while I have been collecting traffic signals, the collecting community has pieced together much of the history of the various manufacturers of vintage traffic control products.
-This has mainly been done through deduction by examining our acquired signals vis-à-vis old photos, catalogues, advertisements, and even our own memories of what we saw on the street and when.
+This has mainly been done through deduction by examining our acquired signals vis-à-vis old photos, catalogues, advertisements, and even our own memories of what we (the ol’ geezers in the crowd) saw on the street and when.

 As an illustration of my own observations in New Jersey, and just for the fu(n/ck) of it, I present here a timeline showing what I believe is a close-to-accurate ranking of the most popular signal manufacturers used in the state from the 1920s through the 1970s.
 The graphic displays only the top 5-6 manufacturers.
 It’s tough to find any other vintage brands New Jersey, but there were others (e.g., TSI/Singer) scattered about.
 No actual data is behind the rankings; they are just best guesses.

 The breakdown remained pretty stable through the period.